Wind windows down before putting children in the car in case the car automatically locks.

 RACV’s Check Keys Check Kids campaign aims to remind parents about the dangers of children being locked in cars, particularly on hot days.
 This campaign focusses on incidents where children have been accidentally locked into cars, to help reduce these incidents.

 RACV attends an average of four incidents a day where children have been locked into cars.
 The majority of these are accidental and can happen to anyone, anytime, anywhere.

-For a handy way to keep track of your keys, pick up a free lanyard from your nearest RACV shop.
+For a handy way to keep track of your keys, pick up a free lanyard from your nearest RACV Retail Store.